netsys-lab/scion-host/README.md

 You need to have access to a [Bootstrapper-Server](https://github.com/netsys-lab/bootstrap-server) URL inside your SCION AS.
 Let's refer to this URL as `$bootstrapUrl`, which is the combination of IP:Port for your local bootstrapper server.
 Inside of the Ovgu AS this would be `141.44.25.151:8041`.
 You need this URl to continue with the next steps.

 ## Windows
-To run the endhost stack on Windows, just download the `scion-host.exe` from this repository.
+To run the endhost stack on Windows, just download the `scion-host.exe` from this repository (from the releases) or build it locally.

 You need to open a `Commandline Terminal` as Administrator to run the endhost stack, e.g. by typing `cmd` into Windows search, right click on `Command Line` and use `Open as Administrator`.
 Now move to the folder where you downloaded the `scion-host.exe` e.g. via `cd C:\Users\User\Downloads\`.
 If you are in the correct folder, type `scion-host.exe /bootstrap=$bootstrapUrl` in the terminal and press `Enter`.